Networking Features

 • Introduced in PAN-OS 11.1.3.

-Data centers need very high levels of network bandwidth and reliability.
-NGFW clustering is a way to provide redundancy to two PA-7500 Series firewalls in an NGFW cluster in the event of a link failure, card failure, or chassis failure.
-NGFW clustering blends the legacy HA active/active and active/passive solutions into a single high availability solution.
+The NGFW cluster solution blends legacy active/active and active/passive solutions into a single architecture, significantly simplifying deployment and reducing failover time.
 The two cluster nodes connect over a single HSCI connection.
 The firewalls maintain a dual active data plane with a single active control plane.
 Neighboring devices see the NGFW cluster as a single Layer 2 (virtual wire) or Layer 3 device.
+The NGFW cluster supports a multichassis link aggregation group (MC-LAG).
+The firewalls in the cluster increase port availability and require fewer IP addresses, providing a more efficient and resilient network.

 Increased Maximum Number of Security Rules for the PA-3400 Series Firewall